DaanDeMeyer/mkosi-kernel/README.md

 # mkosi-kernel

 This repository hosts mkosi configuration files intended for kernel development using mkosi.
-By default, a fedora rawhide image is built which is booted with qemu's direct kernel boot and VirtioFS.
+By default, a an image is built which is booted with qemu's direct kernel boot and VirtioFS.

-To get started, write the distribution you want to build to mkosi.conf in the root of the repository in the Distribution section.
+To get started, write the distribution you want to build to mkosi.local.conf in the root of the repository in the Distribution section.
 Currently CentOS, Fedora and Debian are supported.
 For example, for fedora, write the following:

 ```conf
 [Distribution]